 There are a number of causes of hypertension, ranging from primary hypertension associated with obesity to high blood pressure associated with other diseases.
 These diseases include:

 Approximately 30-40 percent of children seen at a doctor's office experience "White Coat Hypertension."
-This phenomenon occurs in children and adults, and happens when patients have higher blood pressure when in a clinical setting.
+This phenomenon occurs in children and adults and happens when patients have higher blood pressure in a clinical setting.

 Arkansas Children's has an ambulatory blood pressure monitoring program to measure blood pressure outside the clinical setting.
-Not only is this convenient option to eliminate white coat hypertension, but it also delivers a more realistic blood pressure reading, helps to avoid unnecessary treatments, and treat hypertensive patients more effectively.
+Not only is this a convenient option to eliminate white coat hypertension, but it also delivers a more realistic blood pressure reading, helps avoid unnecessary treatments, and helps treat hypertensive patients more effectively.

 In order to gain a deeper understanding of your child’s history, please bring previous medical records to your visit, including clinic or hospital blood pressures, laboratory tests, radiologic procedures, ECG, echocardiogram, etc. For some patients, we will perform 24-hour ambulatory blood pressure monitoring at home prior to your clinic appointment.

 For any questions about hypertension concerns or to learn more about our services, call 501-364-1847 for an appointment with one of our specialists.
 You may also ask your child’s pediatrician or primary care doctor for a referral.

 Download this helpful guide for ambulatory blood pressure monitoring.Download